 So, who can I send an RCS message to?

 The short answer to this question is you can send a RCS message to any other customer that has an RCS client that is on a carrier your carrier can interoperate with (OK, not so short).
-Longer answer is that in North America today, Sprint and Rodgers customers can send messages back and forth because they both chose the Google Jibe cloud option, but pretty much every other carrier is still limited to only sending messages to other customers on the same carrier.
-T-Mobile has also started implementing RCS UC (currently only on two Samsung phones).
+Longer answer is that in North America today, Sprint, Rodgers, US Cellular, Google Fi, and some Verizon customers can send messages back and forth because they have apparently chosen the Google Jibe cloud option –pretty much every other carrier is still limited to only sending messages to other customers on the same carrier.
+T-Mobile has also started implementing RCS UP (currently only on two Samsung phones and they aren’t connected to any other carrier yet).

 There is a Google Doc that is being crowd sourced that shows which carriers have had successful connection tests with other carriers here.